 Christians are inundated with terms related to their salvation: justification, regeneration, sanctification, and adoption are taught with varying emphasis.
-Lloyd-Jones rightly observes, “We should not expect people to understand these terms; the whole point of preaching is to give them this understanding.”
-But even informed disciples are overwhelmed by the sense that there’s so much going on in salvation.
+It’s easy to be overwhelmed by the sense that there’s so much going on in salvation.
 The gospel is blessing upon blessing, for “the Father has blessed us in Christ with every spiritual blessing in the heavenly places” (Eph.
 1:3).

 It is no wonder that we struggle to provide a concise answer to the question, “What is a Christian?”
-Is a Christian one who is born again?
-Delivered from the wrath of God?
+Is a Christian one who is declared righteous?
+Set right?
+Born again?
+Sealed by the Spirit?
 Heir to an inheritance?
 Yes, yes, and yes.
-But regardless of our answer, we cannot escape the sense that we have omitted a vital aspect of our salvation.
+But what’s the big idea in God’s application of redemption?
+What is the big thing that God does to save a person?

 Every Blessing in Christ

-In fact, we have already answered our questions: “the Father has blessed us in Christ with every spiritual blessing” (Eph 1:3).
-Paul writes, “because of him you are in Christ Jesus, who became to us wisdom from God, righteousness and sanctification and redemption” (1 Cor.
-1:30).
 A Christian is, first and foremost, one who is in Christ.
 Whoever is in Christ is righteous, sanctified, and redeemed, because Christ becomes these things to us.
 “Union with Christ,” says Rankin Wilbourne, “is the fountainhead from which flows all the blessings of God.”
+John Murray was right when he wrote, “Nothing is more central or basic than union and communion with Christ….
+Union with Christ is really the central truth of the whole doctrine of salvation.”

-If you’ve read the New Testament, you’ve encountered this literally hundreds of times.
+If you’ve read the New Testament, you’ve encountered this doctrine hundreds of times.
 Anthony Hoekema says it well: “Once you have your eyes opened to this concept of union with Christ, you will find it almost everywhere in the New Testament.”
-Pope agrees, “this precious doctrine…pervades the New Testament.”
-So why do we hear little about it in teaching and preaching?
+Pope agrees: “this precious doctrine…pervades the New Testament.”
+So why do we hear so little about it in teaching and preaching?
 Why are few eyes open?

-These questions are especially pressing for those who emphasize holiness.
-Romans 6 and Colossians 3, cornerstone passages on freedom from sin and putting off the old man, both begin with union with Christ.
+These questions are especially pressing for those who prioritize holiness of heart and life.
+Romans 6 and Colossians 3, cornerstone passages on freedom from sin and putting off the old life, both begin with union with Christ.
 In fact, Paul looks to union with Christ as the source and impetus for holiness.
-It is Paul’s first line of defense against a sinning gospel.
-We cannot teach holiness, let alone salvation, unless we understand this essential doctrine.
+It is Paul’s first line of defense against a sinning religion.
+Christians are called to conform to who they already are in Christ.
+We cannot teach holiness—let alone justification—unless we understand something of this essential truth.

 Christ is In Us